 The first version of the benchmark statement was published on 18 December 2019.
+Last update was done on 31 January 2023.

 1.2 International Securities Identification Number (ISIN), if applicable

 Not applicable as EPEX SPOT is not involved in securities trading nor clearing.